Kerikeri High School locked down after person seen carrying knife on grounds - NZ Herald

 A recorded message could be heard over the PA system saying the school was in lockdown.

-Initially just one police car was outside the school but that three more arrived before noon.
+Initially just one police car was outside the school but three more arrived before noon.

 Officers could be seen searching the grounds.